 Matlaq has trained many other women in Amman and recommends them for jobs when she can.
 “Women here want to work,” she says.
 “We want opportunities, but often there aren’t any for us.
 We need support from organizations to keep growing these opportunities for women.”

 And it’s not just women Matlaq employs.
-The list of plumbers she works that hangs on the wall above her desk includes men.
+The list of plumbers she works with that hangs on the wall above her desk includes men.
 “The men that work for me are happy to work for a woman.”

 Becoming her own woman